abhiTronix/vidgear/README.md

 PiGear provides a flexible multi-threaded wrapper around complete [**picamera**][picamera] python library to interface with these modules correctly, and also grants the ability to exploit its various features like `brightness, saturation, sensor_mode, etc.` effortlessly.

 Best of all, PiGear API provides excellent Error-Handling with features like a threaded internal timer that keeps active track of any frozen threads and handles hardware failures/frozen threads robustly thereby will exit safely if any failure occurs.
-So if you accidently pulled your camera cable out when running PiGear API in your script, instead of going into possible kernel panic due to IO error, it will exit safely to save resources.
+So now if you accidently pulled your camera module cable out when running PiGear API in your script, instead of going into possible kernel panic/frozen threads, API exit safely to save resources.

 **Following simplified functional block diagram depicts PiGear API:**